 , and a member of our support team will be in touch with you within 48 hours.

-Teachers and Staff at EMMS and Elliott Eagle are proud to announce today's Eagle Eye Drawing Winners!
+Teachers and Staff at EMMS and Elliott the Eagle are proud to recognize the following students for showing POSITIVITY:

 Thank you for Making Great Things Happen at The Mill!

 [NEW] BSAP Saturday Math Academy Online Registration:

 Families can register online on Saturday, September 26th for the BSAP Saturday Math Academy

 .
 Certified teachers offer instruction and enrichment in all levels of mathematics to a diverse student population through the six-week academy, offered virtually in October and November.

 Several HCPSS programs rely on funding based on accurate census information.
 All families are encouraged to participate in the 2020 census